SimonJ9/DB2019S_FINAL/README.md

 Hantian (Simon) Jiang
 Zhengyi Shi

-1. Get compFile and paymentFile from datasets.txt. (preferably putting them directly in the folder with the other provided files)
+1. Get compFile and paymentFile from datasets.txt.
+Place them inside of the DATA folder.
-2. Change lines 13 and 14 of load_data.py to give it the paths to the dataset files
+		Since the paths are dependent on the data being there, moving the csv will break functionality
-3. Run hospital.sql to set up the database
+2. Run hospital.sql to set up the database
-4. Run load_data.py to populate the database.
+3. Run load_data.py to populate the database.
    Make sure to change "compfile" and "paymentfile" in load_data to reflect location and name of the csv's (placing the two csv's in the same folder as load_data.py with the default names should work)
-5. Run python3 application.py
+4. Run python3 application.py